Minnesota: Economy

 Once primarily a producer of raw materials, Minnesota's economy has transformed to emphasize finished products and services.
 Perhaps the most significant characteristic of the economy is its diversity; the relative outputs of its business sectors closely match the United States as a whole.

-Minnesota's economy had a gross domestic product of $383 billion in 2019, with 33 of the United States' top 1,000 publicly traded companies by revenue headquartered in Minnesota, including Target, UnitedHealth Group, 3M, General Mills, U.S. Bancorp, Ameriprise, Hormel, Land O' Lakes, SuperValu, Best Buy, and Valspar.
+In 2025, Minnesota's gross domestic product was $531.4 billion, with 33 of the United States' top 1,000 publicly traded companies by revenue headquartered in Minnesota, including Target, UnitedHealth Group, 3M, General Mills, U.S. Bancorp, Ameriprise, Hormel, Land O' Lakes, SuperValu, Best Buy, and Valspar.
 Private companies based in Minnesota include Cargill, the largest privately owned company in the United States, and Carlson Companies, the parent company of Radisson Hotels.

-Minnesota's per capita personal income in 2019 was $58,834, the thirteenth-highest in the nation.
+Minnesota's per capita personal income was $78,538 in 2025, the 13th-highest in the nation.
 Its 2019 median household income was $74,593, ranking thirteenth in the U.S. and fifth among the 36 states not on the Atlantic coast.
+As of May 2025, the unemployment rate was 3.3%.

 Industry and commerce

 The IDS Tower, designed by Philip Johnson, is the state's tallest building, reflecting César Pelli's Art Deco-style Wells Fargo Center.

 Minnesota's earliest industries were fur trading and agriculture.
 Minneapolis grew around the flour mills powered by St. Anthony Falls.
 Although less than 1% of the population is now employed in the agricultural sector, it remains a major part of the state's economy, ranking sixth in the nation in the value of products sold.
 The state is the nation's largest producer of sugar beets, sweet corn, peas for processing, and farm-raised turkeys.
-Minnesota is also a large producer of corn and soybeans, and has the most food cooperatives per capita in the United States.
+Minnesota is a large producer of corn and soybeans, and has the most food cooperatives per capita in the United States.

 Forestry remains strong, including logging, pulpwood processing and paper production, and forest products manufacturing.
 Minnesota was famous for its soft-ore mines, which produced a significant portion of the world's iron ore for more than a century.
 Although the high-grade ore is now depleted, taconite mining continues, using processes developed locally to save the industry.
 In 2016 the state produced 60% of the country's usable iron ore.
 The mining boom created the port of Duluth, which continues to be important for shipping ore, coal, and agricultural products.

 The manufacturing sector now includes technology and biomedical firms, in addition to the older food processors and heavy industry.
 The nation's first indoor shopping mall was Edina's Southdale Center, and its largest is Bloomington's Mall of America.
 Minnesota is one of 45 U.S. states with its own lottery; its games include multi-jurisdiction draws and in-house draws.

 Largest employers

-As of 2025, Minnesota's largest employers were:
+As of 2026, Minnesota's largest employers were: